evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

     // The higher the number, the more precise are the calculations and the slower the simulation. var numberOfCalculationsPerFrame = 1000;

-    var deltaT = 3600 * 24 / numberOfCalculationsPerFrame; // The length of the time increment, in seconds.
+    // The length of the time increment, in seconds. var deltaT = 3600 * 24 / numberOfCalculationsPerFrame;

+    // Initial condition of the model
     var initialConditions = {
       distance: {
         value: constants.earthSunDistanceMeters,